BroadwellConsultingInc/SerialWombat/README.md

 -----------
 The public data is typically a pin mode's input or output value that is most interesting to the host, or to other pin modes, expressed as a 16-bit value.
 Some pin modes, such as Protected Output, can be configured to read and react to the public data of another pin.
 For instance, for a PWM pin, the public data is its Duty Cycle.
 Changing that Pin's public data will change its duty cycle.
 For a Pulse Measurement pin, the high time of the last pulse is its public data.
 For an A/D converter pin, the latest Raw A/D conversion is its public data.
 For a Servo, the servo's position is its public data.

 The SW4A and SW4B are limited in their configuration of public data options due to limited flash space for programming logic.
 The forthcoming SW19 series will be more configurable.
 In that case, the public data for an A/D can be configured to be a raw, averaged, or filtered value.
-More sophisticated pin modes will be avaialble, such as a hystersis mode which turns an ouput on and off based on another pin such as an A/D, or a PID controller which can control a proportional output such as a servo, or PWM output based on specified constants.
+More sophisticated pin modes will be available, such as a hystersis mode which turns an ouput on and off based on another pin such as an A/D, or a PID controller which can control a proportional output such as a servo, or PWM output based on specified constants.

 For digital values, Public data typically use 0 and 1 for False and True, or for Low and High.